MakeSchool-Tutorials/sa-2018-node-reddit/P02-Setting-Up-II-MongoDB/content.md

 ![mLab Deployment Creator](assets/mlab-08-new-user.png)

-Use whatever username and password you like.
-I used username: ms-user, password: makeschool.
+Use whatever username and password you like (I used username: ms-user, password: makeschool), but be sure to remember it, because we'll need it again soon.
 Click on 'Create'.
 You should now see one user in your user table.

 ![mLab Deployment Creator](assets/mlab-09-users-table.png)